DocuWare/Intellix/doc/installation_en.md

 __Beta Test__

-> :warning: This version of Intelligent Indexing is intended for closed beta testing only and must not be used in a production environment.
+> :heavy_exclamation_mark: This version of Intelligent Indexing is intended for closed beta testing only and must not be used in a production environment.

 ## Introduction